GraphQLAPI/graphql-api-for-wp/README.md

 - [Field deprecation](https://vimeo.com/413503110)
 - [Query inheritance](https://vimeo.com/413503010)

-For technical information on how the GraphQL server works, check [GraphQL by PoP's documentation](https://graphql-by-pop.com/docs/getting-started/intro.html) and [resources](https://graphql-by-pop.com/resources/) (even though these are still a work in progress).
+For technical information on how the GraphQL server works, check out [GraphQL by PoP's documentation](https://graphql-by-pop.com/docs/getting-started/intro.html) and [resources](https://graphql-by-pop.com/resources/) (these are still a work in progress).

 ## Standards